 End Users Experience – Windows 365 Cloud PC Azure AD Joined

-There will be the same end-user experience you will be noticing, like if you had explored the hybrid azure ad joined cloud PCs.
+There will be the same end-user experience you will notice, like if you had explored the hybrid Azure ad joined cloud PCs.

 You can use the Cloud PC URL – https://windows365.microsoft.com/ to launch Windows 365 service and start working on a personalized desktop in the cloud.

 Here you can see the different Cloud PCs assigned to you in the Windows 365 web client portal.
-Let’s select Open in browser to see Windows 365 Cloud PC experience –
+You will get two options Open in the browser and Open in the desktop app.
+Let’s select Open in the browser to see Windows 365 Cloud PC experience.

 After that, you will see the login screen of Windows 365 Enterprise Cloud PC; provide your username and password.
 Click Sign In.